2. Mexican Heritage Garden*

-As a main thoroughfare from the new White Creek Apartments, the Garden Walk can be traveled by hundreds of students every day.
+As a main thoroughfare from the new White Creek Apartments, the Garden Walk is traveled by hundreds of students every day.
 The walk crosses White Creek via the Upstream Bridge, passes by the Food and Fiber Fields, winds through the Fruit Orchard, breezes past the German Heritage Garden and ends at the main entrance by the Event Lawn.
 Given by the G. Rollie White Trust.

 30. Bethancourt Family Kitchen Garden